 Use a spelling dictionary for kids.
 Today I’ll show you where to find a kids’ spelling dictionary and how to teach your child to use it.

 Simple Writing Lesson #9:

-Use a kids’ spelling dictionary
+Use a spelling dictionary for kids

 (an editing strategy)

 (Note: I taught this lesson to my daughter who is just beginning first grade.
 You can easily adapt it to students in other grades.)

 When your writer is editing her story for publication.
 She has a lot of misspelled words and isn’t ready to find them in a regular dictionary.